USS NASSAU LHA 4

 March 10, LHA 4 departed Rota, Spain, after a three-day port visit.

-March 20, The Nassau recently departed Valletta, Malta, after a scheduled port call.
+March 14, The Nassau pulled into Valletta, Malta, for a scheduled port visit.

-March 29, The amphibious assault ship recently departed Naples, Italy, after a routine port visit.
+March 29, The amphibious assault ship recently departed Naples, Italy, after a routine port call.

 April 9, USS Nassau is currently participating in Phoenix Express 2008, a U.S.-hosted, multinational exercise designed to strengthen regional maritime partnerships and foster the ability to operate jointly, from April 8-22 in the Mediterranean.
 USS Nashville (LPD 13), USS John L. Hall (FFG 32) and USNS Patuxent (T-AO 201) will represent the United States in this two-week exercise.
 Twelve other nations were also invited to participate or send representatives, to include Spain, Turkey, Greece, Portugal, Italy, France, Malta, Morocco, Algeria, Tunisia, Mauritania and Libya.